sxw228/D-MSDF-HLS/README.md

 ## Dynamically Scheduled MSDF High-Level Synthesis

 This project is inspired by Dynamatic and we focus on HLS for MSDF Based Arbitrary Precision Computing.
+* **elastic-circuits**: LLVM Passes presented here wiil be used as the Front end of DMSDF HLS.

 ### Compiler